PowerShell

 Using PowerShell modules with ProGet helps keep first-party PowerShell both private and easily accessible for internal use.

 Connectors let you aggregate or separate feeds to meet your unique needs.
-And unlimited PowerShell feeds mean you can keep production-ready and -unready modules clearly separated with feeds like “Validated” and “Private.”
+Unlimited PowerShell feeds mean you can keep production-ready and -unready modules clearly separated with feeds like “Validated” and “Private.”

 ProGet can enforce access rules on top of separating modules by quality in different feeds.
 Feed-level privilege controls in ProGet give granular control over per-feed permissions.
 Make it even easier by integrating with AD/LDAP to use existing teams and roles.